hjicks/ga-sd/presention.md

 - and a lot more features

 # Story time
-Not all gone well however
+Not all gone well however.
 they missed their first deadline from 2002, then once again in 2004, 2005 and 2006.

+It cost 120 billion dollars. ([source](https://news.softpedia.com/news/Windows-Vista-the-120-Billion-Operating-System-54843.shtml))

-the company was microsoft, the software was windows vista.
+The company was microsoft, and the software was Windows vista.

 ---